HadrienLopes/ft_printf/README.md

 $> gcc main.c ./sources/*.o -L ./libft -lft
 ```
 > [!IMPORTANT]
-> The library is only available in static version for the moment.
+> The library is only available in static version.